PEOPLE: Using everyday objects to craft his quirky headpieces, the Japanese hairstylist transforms the mundane into the extraordinary

 Nicknamed ‘the hair magician’ for his ability to turn everyday objects into extravagant headpieces, Ryoji Imaizumi transforms the mundane into the extraordinary.
 Despite his penchant for trashy materials (lego, barbies and sweets are among his favourites) Imaizumi’s client list is distinctly high-end; he has created pieces for Vogue, Marie Claire and Numéro Tokyo, and worked on campaigns for L’Oreal and BMW.

-Imaizumi began his hair career in the late 90s, as an assistant at Bumble and Bumble in New York.
-It was its founder Michael Gordon who encouraged him to become a session assistant, and he subsequently moved to Paris to work for renowned hairstylist Laurent Philippon.
+Imaizumi began his hair career in the late 90s, working as an assistant at Bumble and Bumble in New York.
+It was its founder Michael Gordon who encouraged him to become a session assistant, and he subsequently moved to Paris to work for the renowned French hairstylist Laurent Philippon.
 Three years later, he decided it was time to branch out on his own.
-“I started to get frustrated being an assistant,” he says, “I wanted to create my own things, and have more creative control”.
+“I started to get frustrated being an assistant,” he says, “I wanted to create my own things, and to have more creative control”.

 Now based in Tokyo, Imaizumi creates his playful, one-off pieces for editorials, shows and campaigns.
 Using Instagram to share an insight into his working process, Imaizumi’s time-lapse videos have earned him legions of online fans ( 178k followers and counting).
 The snappy, sped-up videos show him creating his pieces from start to finish.
 Imaizumi explains that the frenetic speed of the videos is very deliberate, designed to awe and delight the audience – without revealing all of the magician’s tricks.
 “I don’t want to create step-by-steps,” he says, “I want it to be entertainment”.

 INFRINGE met the eccentric hairstylist at his home and studio in Tokyo.

 "I play around with the materials on the head – I don’t know what will work until I put it together.
 The whole process is like a puzzle"